ravgotrasahil/ravgotrasahil-github.io/teaching/cases/solder/solder.md

 The data are in [solder.csv](solder.csv), and come to us courtesy of the R package `faraway.`

-Begin by loading the mosaic library, and then by loading and summarizing the data set.
+Load the data set using the Import Dataset button.
+Then load the mosaic library and begin by summarizing the data set.

     library(mosaic)

-    solder = read.csv('solder.csv')
     summary(solder)

     ##  Opening   Solder      Mask        PadType        Panel       skips